'Beti Bachao Beti Padhao' now 'Beti BJP ke netaon se bachao': Cong slams govt over wrestlers issue | Law-Order

 - India

-The Congress on Thursday claimed the BJP's slogan of 'Beti Bachao, Beti Padhao' now means 'Beti BJP ke netaon se bachao' (save daughters from BJP leaders)' and also hit out at Prime Minister Narendra Modi for not making an appeal to the protesting wrestlers urging them not to immerse their medals in the Ganga.
+The Congress on Thursday claimed the BJP's slogan of 'Beti Bachao, Beti Padhao' now means 'Beti BJP ke netaon se bachao (save daughters from BJP leaders)' and also hit out at Prime Minister Narendra Modi for not making an appeal to the protesting wrestlers to not immerse their medals in the Ganga.

-The Congress' attack came a day after the matter escalated as the protesting wrestlers reached Haridwar on the banks of the Ganga, threatening to immerse their World and Olympic medals in the river but were stopped from doing so by farmer leaders who sought five days to address their grievances.
+The Congress' attack came a day the protesting wrestlers went to Haridwar on the banks of the Ganga, threatening to immerse their medals in the river.
+However, they were stopped by farmer leaders, who sought five days to address their grievances.

-Olympic medallists Sakshi Malik, Bajrang Punia and Asian Games gold medallist Vinesh Phogat had reached Har ki Pauri to protest the inaction against Wrestling Federation of India chief and BJP MP Brij Bhushan Sharan Singh, accused of sexually harassed women grapplers.
+Olympic medallists Sakshi Malik and Bajrang Punia and Asian Games gold medallist Vinesh Phogat had gone to Har ki Pauri to protest the inaction against Wrestling Federation of India chief and BJP MP Brij Bhushan Sharan Singh who is accused of sexually harassing women female grapplers.

-Addressing a press conference at the AICC headquarters, Congress MP Depender Hooda said, ''These medals are their life, they represent their struggle, their families' sacrifices and the nation's pride.
-What kind of a cruel government is this.
-We want to ask the prime minister and government that why they did not even appeal, urging the wrestlers not to immerse their medals.'' ''The prime minister and ministers who used to queue up to get photographs with these sportspersons when they won medals, did not even issue an appeal.
+Addressing a press conference at the AICC headquarters, Congress MP Deepender Hooda said, ''These medals are their life, they represent their struggle, their families' sacrifices and the nation's pride.
+What kind of a cruel government is this?
+We want to ask the prime minister and government as to why they did not even urge the wrestlers not to throw their medals.'' ''The prime minister and ministers, who used to queue up to get photographs with these sportspersons when they won medals, did not even issue an appeal.
 It sent a message that they are not only anti-sportspersons but also anti-medals,'' the Congress leader from Haryana said.

-''You talk of Uniform Civil Code, will that not be applicable to the BJP leaders, is there a separate law for them?''
-Hooda asked.
+''You talk of Uniform Civil Code, will that not be applicable to BJP leaders.
+Is there a separate law for them,'' Hooda asked.

-He also accused the BJP of bringing in caste, religion and regionalism in an issue which is about justice for daughters.
+He also accused the BJP of bringing in caste, religion and regionalism in an issue that is about justice for daughters.

 ''Why so much hate for sportspersons?
-Country is pained that the prime minister did not even appeal urging wrestlers to not immerse their medals in Ganga,'' he said.
+The country is pained that the prime minister did not even ask the wrestlers to not throw their medals in the Ganga,'' he said.

+The Congress appeals to the protesting wrestlers not to throw their medals in the Ganga as they are hard-earned and that they rethink their decision to go on a hunger strike, Hooda said.

+He said the Congress is firmly behind the wrestlers in their quest for justice.

-He said like people rallied behind Ali they must do so now in support of the daughters of the country who are fighting for justice.
+The way people rallied behind Ali, he said, they must do so now in support of the daughters of the country who are fighting for justice.

-The first FIR pertains to allegations levelled by a minor which has been registered under the Protection of Children from Sexual Offences (POCSO) Act along with relevant sections of the Indian Penal Code concerning outraging modesty.
-The second one has been registered over complaints by adults pertaining to outraging modesty.
+The Delhi Police has filed two FIRs against the WFI president.
+While the first FIR relates to allegations by the minor wrestler and has been registered under the Protection of Children from Sexual Offences (POCSO) Act, the second is related to outraging modesty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)